 4.6 We are not responsible for the management or administration of your Account, any logins or your Authorised Users.
 It is your responsibility to upload client files in order to use our Services.

-5.1 Subject to clause 5.2, we agree to use commercially reasonable endeavours to ensure that the SaaS Services will be available and accessible at all times during the Term.
+5.1 Subject to clause 5.2, we agree to use commercially reasonable endeavours to ensure that the SaaS Services will be available and accessible at all times during the applicable Subscription Period.

 5.3 We will endeavour to provide you with reasonable notice, where possible, of any interruptions to access and availability of the SaaS Services.